Augsburg Audio Tours & City Guides Augsburg speaks.

 Can I create my own tours in Augsburg?

 Yes, with the XL or Unlimited subscription you can use our AI-powered tour creator to build your own personalized tour in Augsburg on a topic of your choice.
+All Infos here

 Can I use the Augsburg tours offline?